google/WebFundamentals/src/content/en/fundamentals/primers/push-notifications/handle-subscriptions.markdown

 ---
 layout: shared/narrow
-title: "Register for push messages"
-description: "Push messages may consist of breaking news, site updates, or other information of interest to the user.
-The information is pushed from the server to a service worker before it is sent to the user as a notification."
+title: "Handle Subscriptions"
+description: "To receive messages, users must allow your web site to push notificaton messages to them.
+That's where subscriptions come in.
+You can't just subscribe users and call it done.
+You need to let users unsubscribe as well."
 authors:
 - dgash
 published_on: 2015-10-01
-updated_on: 2015-10-01
+updated_on: 2016-02-19
-order: 10
+order: 30
 translation_priority: 1
-key-takeaways:
-  tldr:
-    - Users must first allow push messages as a global permissions setting.
-    - Users must also explicitly subscribe to your site to receive notifications.
-    - You can unsubscribe users at their request, regardless of their global notifications permissions.
 ---

 <p class="intro">
-  Push messages may consist of breaking news, site updates, or other information of interest to the user.
-The information is pushed from the server to a service worker before it is sent to the user as a notification.
+	To receive messages, users must allow your web site to push notificaton messages to them.
+That's where subscriptions come in.
+You can't just subscribe users and call it done.
+You need to let users unsubscribe as well.
 </p>

 {% include shared/toc.liquid %}

-{% include shared/takeaway.liquid list=page.key-takeaways.tldr %}

-## Subscribe
+## Subscribing

-To receive messages, users must allow your web site to push notificaton messages to them.
-This is a two-step process performed on the receiving device, comprising of enabling of push notifications and an explicit subscription request to a specific web site.
+Subscribing is a two-step process performed on the receiving device, comprising of enabling of push notifications and an explicit subscription request to a specific web site.
 Both of these conditions must be met for the user to receive push messages; that is, a status of either "disabled" or "enabled but not subscribed" prevents messages from being received.

-Push messages are implemented via a [service worker](/web/fundamentals/primers/service-workers/).
-When a push message is received, the browser can start up a service worker that runs in the background without a page being open.
-The service worker must be initialized and registered in order to process push messages.

-{% highlight javascript %}
-// Check that service workers are supported if ('serviceWorker' in navigator) {
-  navigator.serviceWorker.register('/service-worker.js')
-    .then(initialiseState);
-  } else {
-    console.warn('Service workers aren\'t supported in this browser.');
-}
-{% endhighlight %}

 Users expect a simple UI to enable or disable push messages for your site.
 This is typically accomplished via a UI element such as a button or toggle